MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-application-app-file.md

 > The partner who redefines the application must ensure that extensions that are dependent on the `Application` compile and work.
 This can be ensured, for example, by not introducing any breaking changes.

 > [!IMPORTANT]
-> If you have modified the `Microsoft_Application.app` file, you can rename the file name, and change information about the `publisher`, but it is important to keep `"name": "Application"` in the extension, which is what is being checked for in terms of symbols references.
+> If you have modified the `Microsoft_Application.app` file, you can rename the file name.
+You should change information about the `publisher` and it is important to keep `"name": "Application"` in the extension, which is what is being checked for in terms of symbols references.
 It is also important to keep the `propagateDependencies` set to `true`.
 The `version` must be set to the version of the Microsoft base application with which it is compatible.
 The `id` must be changed to reference the app ID of the code-customized base application.

 ## Changing the app.json file for a code-customized base application